UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 ### Loading files

-In order for a COB file's contents to be available, you need to [load](bevy_cobweb_ui::prelude::LoadedCobAssetFilesAppExt::load) the file into your app.
+COB files are assets and need to be [loaded](bevy_cobweb_ui::prelude::LoadedCobAssetFilesAppExt::load) into your app.

 ```rust
 app.load("path/to/file.cob");